What matters to Millennials?

 Use what you already know about a customer to tailor future messaging.
-Millennials prefer a personal approach, so remember past purchases and searches as well as personal data such as birthdays.
-Address customers by name in emails.
-Simplify navigation and checkout by anticipating your customers’ needs and suggesting products that are similar to previous purchases.
+Millennials prefer a personal approach, so remember past purchases and searches and personal data such as birthdays—address customers by name in emails.
+Simplify navigation and checkout by anticipating your customers’ needs and suggesting similar products to previous purchases.

-Creating and establishing brand loyalty among Millenials is worth the effort.
+Creating and establishing brand loyalty among Millennials is worth the effort.